 - The program's culminating project is to lead a roundtable dialog focused on your final action research at a program-wide professional conference.

 - Collaborate online with other M.Ed. learners who teach in the same grade level and/or content area and access a wealth of specialized resources culled especially for educators.

 - Throughout the length of the program, experience learning in an interdependent community setting where you will build trust with your colleagues that enables a unique, dynamic level of learning

 Students of this program have the opportunity to apply for the Remick Fellowship scholarship.

 Spring and Fall Conferences

 All year one and year two learners participate in the spring conference on the Twin Cities Campus.
 At the spring conference, year two learners lead a seminar focused on their action research findings and facilitate discussions around concepts related to their research.
 Year two learners participate in a fall conference on the Twin Cities Campus.
-At the fall conference, learners collaborate with other year two learners around their curriculum units and emerging action research plans and findings.

 Frequently Asked Questions